jonimatix/instacart_kaggle/README.md

 ## Understanding the datasets

+** There are 131,209 orders dedicated to train and 75,000 (length of submission file) dedicated to "test". **

 - **orders.csv** contains every single order in the data space.
 One row per order.
 	* 3,421,083 rows x 7 cols
 	* order_id